jerebear12/seaweedtest/readme.md

 1. Run SeaweedFS as described in [Prerequisites](https://github.com/jerebear12/seaweedtest#Prerequisites)
 2. Run app.py - the single file flask server that handles user auth - as described in [Prerequisites](https://github.com/jerebear12/seaweedtest#Prerequisites)
-3. Start SeaweedTestMk2.proj from Visual Studio
+3. Start SeaweedTestMk2.proj from Visual Studio - or run SeaweedTest as installed by the setup wizard
 4. Set and save API and Filer ip addresses in 'Settings'(top right hand corner)
 5. Sign up
 6. Log in